An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Common String Operations

-Python provides a wide range of built-in methods for performing common string operations, such as trimming whitespace, searching for substrings, and splitting.
+Python provides a wide range of built-in methods for performing common string operations.
+These are essential for data cleaning—preparing raw text before feeding it into an AI model.

 my_string = ' Hello, World! '